dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 {
     public bool this[KeyName btn] { get; }
     public bool this[int scancode] { get; }
-    public InputReadOnlyList<Key> Up { get; }
 }
 ```

 The indexer returns `true` if a particular key is pressed, false otherwise.
-If the developer wishes to enumerate the key state, they must explicitly enumerate through even the `Down` buttons or `Up` buttons.
+If the developer wishes to enumerate the key state, they must explicitly enumerate through the `Down` buttons.

+**INFORMATIVE TEXT:** This struct only exists so we can implement an indexer that accepts a `KeyName` or scancode, given that `Down` is effectively just a list and only takes an `int` index as a result.

-`Up` and the indexer will be implemented in terms of `Down`, which is the only property that a backend will need to set.
-Scancode-only keys will not be present in `Up`.
+The indexer will be implemented in terms of `Down`, which is the only property that a backend will need to set.

 Note because not all keys are named, and because some developers may prefer to use scancodes instead, a `Key` struct is used instead of just having the list be a list of key names.